 When you apply deep pressure to the body, the body switches from running its sympathetic nervous system to its parasympathetic nervous system.
 This is the so-called switch from “fight or flight” to “rest and digest”.

 The sympathetic nervous system (SNS) is the “alert” system in the body.
 This is the one in charge when you’re facing a stressful situation at work, driving through heavy traffic in a storm, or when you receive an unexpected bill in the mail.

 When the SNS takes the lead for too long, you feel anxious, tired, on edge, and irritable.
 You don’t sleep as well and your digestive system might act up.

-Unfortunately kids with autism spectrum and sensory processing disorders spend a lot of time stuck in the sympathetic nervous system.
+Unfortunately, kids with autism spectrum and sensory processing disorders spend a lot of time with the sympathetic nervous system stuck in the on position.
 Even when they do calm down, it takes very little to retrigger this system.

 The parasympathetic nervous system (PSNS), however, brings a sense of calm and peace to the mind and body.

 When the parasympathetic nervous system takes over, your heart rate slows, muscles relax, and circulation improves.
 Your body produces endorphins, which are the “happy” hormones that make you feel amazing after a good run.